MyOralVillage/4-Share/documentation/views_example.md

 // Match the view to the layout area of the xml file of the view.
 The name_of_view is the id for this view. countingTableView = view.findViewById(R.id.<name_of_view>);

+// Creates a currency model for the denominations to be initialized to.
+In this case, the model is Pakistani Rupees, PKR.
+CurrencyModel currency = CurrencyModel.loadCurrencyModel("PKR", getResources(), getContext());

+// The default app state of the application where the counting table should be initialized.
+AppStateModel appState = AppStateModel.getDefault();

-// This initializes the all the denominations for the table. countingTableView.initialize(currency_of_denomination, mode_of_the_application);
+// This initializes all the denominations for the table countingTableView.initialize(currency, appState);

 // This listener monitors all the gestures received on this view. countingTableView.setListener(new CountingTableListener() {